WOW Submissions and Writers’ Guidelines

 While general press releases about a company are also accepted for consideration, business owners are advised that such releases are very rarely run due to space limitations.
 WOW does, however, give greater weight to stories about local businesses engaged in charitable work that solely benefits Westchase charities and schools.
 Due to the number of press releases WOW receives, however, staff generally does not e-mail confirmation of their receipt.

 WOW also does not engage in “pay-for-play” publication of advertorials.
 The purchase of advertising within the magazine will not win favorable treatment for editorial submissions nor guarantee publication of a business or group’s press releases or professional columns.
+Unlike other publications that simply are venues for advertising and which often get immediately tossed into the recycling bin by Westchasers, WOW's goal is to provide the most popular, newsworthy and entertaining content possible for our readers.
+This helps ensure that advertisers' ads are seen.

 Thanks for your interest in World of Westchase!